 - Start by creating your detailed reports.
 In my example, it is “Sales Details”.

 3. Once you have finished creating your child reports, create your master report – “Sales Overview”.

 4. Add our drill-through filters.
 The master report is where you set up the drill-through functionality – the relationships to the “Sales Details” report page.
 In my example, I included the Category and Subcategory in the drill-though section of my “Sales Overview” report page.

 5. Above the the drill-through filters area, there is an option “Keep All Filters”.
 Setting up this option “On” allows filters used on the “Sales Overview” page to be passed to the “Sales Details” page.
 This allows sync of the “Sales Overview” page filters with values shown on the “Sales Details” page.
 Turning this functionality “Off” means only columns placed in the drill-through field list will be used as filters for the detail page.

 6. The Drill-through functionality is now enabled, thus the user has the option to see the “Sales Details” page after a right-click on a visual from the overview page.

 So far we have discussed bookmarks, selections, and buttons in the first part of my “Data Storytelling with Power BI” blog series and how to use a report page as a tooltip in part 2.
 In part 3, we discussed how drill-through and drill-down features can improve the usability of your report.
 By applying them, the end-user can gain instant knowledge of different depths of the data.
-Drill-through enables users to analyse the same data through different reports, and even display it through different visuals.
+Drill-through enables users to analyse the same data through different reports, and even display it through different data analytics and visualisations.
 On the other hand, drill-down gives the user a deeper insight into what makes up the figures he’s analysing.